developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/configreference/index.md

 	  </CustomKioskMode>

 ### DisableAllIME
 **This parameter is intended for use only with Zebra Enterprise Keyboard (EKB) layouts**.
-It can be useful for suppressing an Enterprise Keyboard from appearing when the device scanner is used for entering characters into a field.
+It can be used for preventing an Enterprise Keyboard from appearing when the device scanner is used to populate a data-entry field.

 <!-- 1/6/21- description changed to above per eng.
 [TUT-43505].